-Essentially the WPA gives legal protection to the whistleblower against being dismissed or penalised by their employers as a result of disclosing serious concerns.
+Essentially the WPA gives legal protection to a whistleblower against being dismissed or penalised by their employers as a result of disclosing serious concerns.
 The provisions of the WPA are to ensure that no whistleblower should feel at a disadvantage in raising legitimate concerns.

-It should also be emphasised that this policy is intended to assist the whistleblowers who believe they have discovered malpractice or impropriety.
+It should also be emphasised that this policy is intended to assist whistleblowers who believe they have discovered malpractice or impropriety.
 It is not designed to question financial or business decisions taken by the Group nor should it be used to reconsider any matters which have already been addressed under harassment, complaint, disciplinary or any other procedures.
 Once the "whistleblowing” procedures are in place, it is reasonable to expect employees to use them rather than air their complaints outside the Group.

 Scope of Policy

-- all personnel in the Group, which refers to directors (both executive and non-executive), employees (including permanent, part-time and contract employees); and
+- all personnel in the Group, which refers to directors (both executive and non-executive), employees (including permanent, part-time and contract employees);

 This policy is designed to:

 - Ensure whistleblowers raise concerns without fear of retribution, and